GameClub offers mobile gaming’s greatest hits for $5 per month – TechCrunch

 This may include bringing an older game into the 64-bit era — something GameClub handles on their behalf.

 “Many of [the GameClub titles] have been gone for many years,” says Sherman.
-“It’s with our team, our technology, and our developers that they’ve been brought back.
-And they’ve been brought back in a way that is 100% using the original code and the exact same design…but making them look and feel new, with higher resolution, Retina Display assets, and by optimizing for the latest screen sizes and configurations,” he adds.
+“It’s with our team, our technology and our developers that they’ve been brought back.
+And they’ve been brought back in a way that is 100% using the original code and the exact same design…but making them look and feel new, with higher resolution, Retina Display assets and by optimizing for the latest screen sizes and configurations,” he adds.

-The company doesn’t discuss the business model for GameClub, but it’s not the same as Apple Arcade pay-upfront model.
+The company doesn’t discuss the business model for GameClub, but it’s not the same as Apple Arcade’s pay-upfront model.

 What Sherman could say is that the more important the game is to the GameClub service, the more money the creator makes.
 Additionally, GameClub says it’s transparent with developers about its subscription revenue, so there’s no question about which games are earning or why.

-The same can’t be said for Apple Arcade, which is a total black box to the point that consumers don’t know which Arcade games are most popular, developers can’t see how they’re doing compared with others, and third-party measurement firms have no data.
+The same can’t be said for Apple Arcade, which is a total black box to the point that consumers don’t know which Arcade games are most popular, developers can’t see how they’re doing compared with others and third-party measurement firms have no data.

-But Apple’s concern was that these apps were leveraging their power to manipulate App Store charts and rankings, and often charging for that service.
+But Apple’s concern was that these apps were leveraging their power to manipulate App Store charts and rankings, often charging for that service.
 GameClub, on the other hand, plays fairly.
 Its service also benefits Apple, by offering subscription access to quality games that couldn’t thrive as free-to-play titles.

 Longer-term, GameClub wants to produce its own original content and offer its service across platforms, starting with Google Play, but eventually tackling PC and console gaming.

-The startup is headquartered in New York City with offices in Copenhagen.
-In addition to the founders, it includes Eli Hodapp, the former editor-in-chief of the popular game news and review site TouchArcade, and COO Britt Myers, the former chief product officer of subscription-based ed-tech apps platform Homer.
+The startup is headquartered in New York City, with offices in Copenhagen.
+In addition to the founders, it includes Eli Hodapp, the former editor-in-chief of the popular game news and review site TouchArcade, and COO Britt Myers, the former chief product officer of subscription-based edtech apps platform Homer.

 With the close of a seed round last week, GameClub is backed by $4.6 million in funding.

-Investors from a round that closed last year include GC VR Gaming Tracker Fund, CRCM Ventures, Watertower Ventures, Ride Ventures, BreakawayGrowth Fund, and others.
+Investors from a round that closed last year include GC VR Gaming Tracker Fund, CRCM Ventures, Watertower Ventures, Ride Ventures, BreakawayGrowth Fund and others.
 New investors include GFR Fund, Gramercy Fund, Century Gold and others.

 GameClub is available on the App Store.